Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 Additionally, certain rights can be provided by the license in an implicit patent clause (see e.g. GPLv2) [5].
 Still, it is beneficial to have an explicit patent clause in the license, i.e. in writing from the patent holder.
 This is especially true since patent exhaustion, as well as the interpretation and validity of implicit clauses, may differ between jurisdictions [4].
-Another question is whether this has been tested in court, otherwise it makes the situation uncertain.
-That being said, patent exhaustion and the implicit clause in GPLv2 still provide protection in many cases [5].
+Another question is whether an implicit patent clause has been tested in court, otherwise it makes the situation uncertain.³ That being said, patent exhaustion and the implicit clause in GPLv2 still provide protection in many cases [5].